 We hear the word ‘transformation’ blithely roll of many an astrologer’s tongue when asked what Pluto signifies.
 But don’t all the celestial bodies correlate with transformation in some way?
 The Sun obviously is the biggest contender as any planet coming close gets blinded and disappears from view, and is then reborn at its heliacal rising.
 The Moon correlates with transformative emotions; Mercury with new ideas, Venus with attraction; Mars with taking direct action, and so on….

 Yes Pluto has a special intensity not shared by the other planets.
-Like a boy with a magnifying glass burning patterns into wood, he focuses the light of the Sun into the depths of whatever part of the horoscope Pluto connects with and dredges up what has been hidden, whether deliberately or unintentionally, for example the personal unconscious.
+Like a boy with a magnifying glass burning patterns into wood, he focuses the light of the Sun into the depths of the horoscope and dredges up what has been hidden, whether deliberately or unintentionally, for example the personal unconscious.
 Most often the result is crisis.

 In mythology Pluto is also the god of the underworld and is associated with hidden wealth.
-In political terminology the word ‘plutocracy’ means rule by the weathy, which imo, is a reasonable description of how many countries are governed today.
+In political terminology the word ‘plutocracy’ means rule by the weathy, which some say describes how many countries are governed today.

 Jupiter and Pluto